-As you teach this unit, you should ensure that learners acquire knowledge, skills and attitudes summarised in the table below
+As you teach this unit, you should ensure that learners acquire knowledge, skills and attitudes summarised in the table below.

-Knowledge Skills Attitudes Identify places and features on a map.
-Locate places and features on a map using grid references.
-Appreciate the importance of measuring distances and calculating areas on actual ground using a map State the bearings and directions of places and features on a map.
-Demonstrate how to determine bearings and directions on topographic maps Appreciate the importance of measuring bearings and directions to locate places and features on a map explores various components of the environment to explain concepts that at first may be abstract.
+Geography is the study of the earth as a home of man.
+This means that the subject explores various components of the environment to explain concepts that at first may be abstract.
 This being the first unit for Senior 2 Geography class, it is important that the teacher captivates the learners' interest in the subject at this stage.
 This can be done by emphasising the importance of map work interpretation.
 Learners should be made to realise that Geography enables us to understand the natural and human systems that affect our everday life.
 This means the subject helps us understand our surroundings - the environment and how to make use of it without destroying it.
 Since we cannot always be going out of class to study various topics in Geography, maps have been used as an alternative because they condense information on the ground.
 This is the reason why maps are an integral part in the study of Geography.